calebcase/vpn/README.md

 * wg
 * terraform
 * jq
+* qrencode

 An existing Digital Ocean account and API token is required which should be exported under the `DIGITALOCEAN_TOKEN` environment variable.

 ## Expedited Setup
-If you want an instant VPN with a single server and client with sane default settings, simply run `make`.
+If you want an instant VPN with a single server and client with sane default settings, simply run `make` and use the generated `wg-vpn1-0.conf` wireguard config or displayed QR code.

 ## Setup